Spatial cloaking: Centralized scheme

 The location anonymizer could also be considered as a trusted-third party since it is trusted by the user with the accurate location information and private profile stored in the location anonymizer.
-However, this could also expose users’ privacy into great risks at the same time.
-First, since the anonymizer keeps tracking users' information and has access to the users’ exact location and profile information, it is usually the target of most attackers and thus under higher risks Second, the extent to which users trust the location anonymizers could be essential.
+However, this could also expose users' privacy into great risks at the same time.
+First, since the anonymizer keeps tracking users' information and has access to the users' exact location and profile information, it is usually the target of most attackers and thus under higher risks.
+Second, the extent to which users trust the location anonymizers could be essential.
 If a fully trusted third party is integrated into the algorithm, user location information would be reported continuously to the location anonymizer, which may cause privacy issues if the anonymizer is compromised.
 Third, the location anonymizer may lead to a performance bottleneck when a large number of requests are presented and required to be cloaked.
 This is because the location anonymizer is responsible for maintaining the number of users in a region in order to provide an acceptable level of service quality.

 Distributed scheme (decentralized scheme)

 In a distributed environment, users anonymize their location information through fixed communication infrastructures, such as base stations.
 Usually, a certification server is introduced in a distributed scheme where users are registered.
 Before participating in this system, users are required to obtain a certificate which means that they are trusted.
 Therefore, every time after user request a location-based service and before the exact location information is forward to the server, the auxiliary users registered in this system collaborate to hide the precise location of the user.
-The number of assistant users involved in cloaking this region is based on K-anonymity, which is usually set be the specific user.
+The number of assistant users involved in cloaking this region is based on K-anonymity, which is usually set by the specific user.
 In the cases where there are not enough users nearby, S-proximity is generally adopted to generate a high number of paired user identities and location information for the actual user to be indistinguishable in the specific area.
 The other profiles and location information sent to the service provider are sometimes also referred to as dummies.

 However, the complexity of the data structure which is used to anonymize the location could result in difficulties when applying this mechanism to highly dynamic location-based mobile applications.
 Also, the issue of large computation and communication is posed to the environment.